samuelyeewl/specmatch-emp/docs/quickstart.rst

 We can see the results of the shifting process.
 In this case, the code chose to use the NSO spectrum as the reference.
 We make use of the `spectrum.Spectrum.plot()` method to quickly plot each of the unshifted, shifted and reference spectra.
+Note that HIRES has overlapping orders so some spectral lines appear twice.
+In the final resampled spectrum, the small segments of overlapping orders are averaged.

 .. literalinclude:: quickstart.py
    :start-after: code-start-plot-shifts-G